vanKvo/green-world/README.md

 * Contact Us: Show contact information with an embedded Google map
 * Site Map: Provide all links in the website

-### Run the website's main page
-Download the code and run the index.html file with a browser